tzk223x/twitter-bot/README.md

 Do the following to run the application locally.

-1. If using [Visual Studio Code](https://code.visualstudio.com/), install the [Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension and [Docker Desktop](https://www.docker.com/products/docker-desktop/) to take advantage of the provided development container configuration files define in the "/.devcontainer/" directory.
+1. If using [Visual Studio Code](https://code.visualstudio.com/), install the [Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension and [Docker Desktop](https://www.docker.com/products/docker-desktop/) to take advantage of the provided development container configuration files defined in the "/.devcontainer/" directory.

-1. Create a file called .env at root of project with desired environment variables
+1. Create a file called ".env" at root of project with desired environment variables

     ```
     #.env